rauan06/3S/README.md

 Username policy

-    Only letters and a hyphens, underscores, digits, dots are allowed.
+    Only letters and hyphens, underscores, digits, dots are allowed.
     Username must be uniqe